 4) Collaboration Across Departments

-Cross-departmental collaboration is key to success in digital transformation journey.
-It is a holistic approach that should involve a single agenda with inter-related set of goals and short-term objectives linked to larger missions.
+Cross-departmental collaboration is key to success in the business transformation journey.
+It is a holistic approach that should involve a single agenda with an inter-related set of goals and short-term objectives linked to larger missions.
 Though IT can be the core driver, transformation belongs to everyone in the organization.
 As a driver, IT should be able to explore and enable teams to explore and analyze data.

-Data and analytics usage for corporate strategic initiatives involves collaboration among Operations (61%), Finance (52%), Sales and Marketing (49%) and Human Resources (43%) teams.
+Data and analytics usage for corporate strategic initiatives involve collaboration among Operations (61%), Finance (52%), Sales and Marketing (49%) and Human Resources (43%) teams.

 Looking for assistance?